Rare Collections

 • Photography, Imaging, and Video Services

-• High-resolution digital photography (21 megapixel)
+• High-resolution digital photography

 • High-resolution digital scanning

-• High-definition video (HDV 3 CCD)
+• High-definition video

-• Scientific, microscopy, infra-red, and UV
+• Scientific, microscopy, ultra-violet, and infra-red

 • Technical Services